Wortex17/UE4Config/README.md

 * Read & parse single \*.ini config files
 * Serialization retains file structure and formatting of the original file by default
 * Evaluate the value(s) of any property across one, or multiple config files
-* Hierarchy classes emulate UE4s hierarchical config layers and load config files automatically
+* ConfigTree classes emulate UE4s hierarchical config layers and load config files automatically
 * Supports new "PlatformExtension" folder structure & configs of UE4.24+
+* Supports DataDrivenPlatform definitions of UE 4.27+

 ## Next to come

 * Easier API to modify & add new properties and values
-* Sanitization utilities to declutter config files

 ## Examples